alespool/alespool/README.md

 -   💓  Strong interest in applying data insights to the field of neuroscience
 -   🌱  Love for knowledge and nature.
 -   ✍️  Currently researching deep learning algorithms.
--   🛠️  2+ years experience as data analsyt
+-   🛠️  2+ years experience as data analyst
 -   ⚡  Fun fact: I can cook Chinese, Filipino and Italian cuisine 🥘

 <!-- ## 🤖 About me for Bots: -->